top of page

 Exodus 6:28-7:7

-The battlefield for the final war will be Armageddon.
+The battlefield for the final war is Armageddon in the Middle East.

 It is a battle between good and evil.